Silhouettes

 This long-crested eagle is resting in an acacia, Ngorongoro Crater, Tanzania.
 (Photo copyright © by Kaj Halberg)

-The predominant religion in Ethiopia is an ancient, orthodox form of Christianity, the Ethiopian Tewahedo Church, described in depth on the page Travel episodes – Ethiopia 1996: Timkat – a Christian festival.
+The predominant religion in Ethiopia is an ancient, orthodox form of Christianity, the Ethiopian Tewahedo Church, described on the pages Religion: Christianity, and Travel episodes – Ethiopia 1996: Timkat – a Christian festival.

 Cross on the Church of Debre Mariam, situated on an islet in Lake Tana, Ethiopia.
 (Photo copyright © by Kaj Halberg)